-In September 2019, ISFN launched their Fibromyalgia Advocacy Program.
-Patients, advocates, clinicians, and caregivers met on Capitol Hill for advocacy training and attended over 54 meetings to educate their legislative representatives about supporting critical Fibromyalgia medical research, education programs, and accessibility to alternative pain care, in order to improve the lives of patients affected by Fibromyalgia.
+In September 2019, the Support Fibromyalgia Network launched a new grass-roots National Fibromyalgia Advocacy program.
+Patients, advocates, clinicians, and caregivers met on Capitol Hill for advocacy education and attended over 54 meetings to educate their legislative representatives about supporting critical fibromyalgia medical research, education programs, and accessibility to alternative pain care.

-Join ISFN for in-person trainings, webinars, Proclamations, town halls and collaborations with other chronic illness advocates and organizations.
-Get ready to turn the month of May into one of the largest public awareness campaigns we have seen for Fibromyalgia in a long time!
+Participate in trainings, interviews, Proclamations, town halls, and collaborations with other chronic illness advocates and organizations.
+We’re turning the month of May into one of the largest public awareness months!

 We sometimes forget that we do have the power to change things.
-As a Fibromyalgia patient we understand defeat as most of struggle to survive.
+As a Fibromyalgia patient we may feel defeated as most of us struggle to survive.
 A successful campaign is a joint effort that requires numerous people and tools to reach critical mass.
-Many people have become jaded about politics and advocacy, but participating in the process, allows your voice to be heard and it does make a difference!
+By participating in the process, it allows your voice to be heard and it does make a difference!